Trinity the Tuck: RuPaul's Drag Race

 In February 2017, Trinity was announced being among fourteen contestants for the ninth season of RuPaul's Drag Race.
 She won three challenges during the course of the competition, in episodes three, seven and ten.
 Trinity placed in the top four overall, after losing a lip sync to "Stronger" by Britney Spears against Peppermint.
 She was referenced in a skit on Saturday Night Live in May 2017.

 Trinity was announced to compete on the fourth season of RuPaul's Drag Race All Stars on November 9, 2018.
 She was referred to as Trinity the Tuck instead of Trinity Taylor.
 Following her appearance on All Stars, Trinity was interviewed by Vogue for paying homage to a famous Prada dress worn by Sarah Paulson.
 Paulson publicly thanked Trinity for the special honor through several of her social media platforms.
 Trinity later won the season in a tie with Monét X Change, having placed in the top two four times throughout the competition (in episodes one, three, seven, and nine) as well as winning two lipsyncs which gave her the power to eliminate Jasmine Masters in episode one and Latrice Royale in episode nine.

 She was cast to be one of ten Drag Race alumni to be on RuPaul's Celebrity Drag Race, where she served as a mentor for Loni Love.

 In April 2022, it was announced that Trinity would be competing on the seventh season of RuPaul's Drag Race All Stars, the first all winners edition of the franchise.
+Trinity won four challenges, resulting in her holding the record for the greatest total number of challenge wins across all franchises (eleven across her three seasons).